How to Host and Configure a Minecraft Server with No-IP.

 Congratulations!
 You have successfully started a Minecraft server.

-Step Two: You will need to port forward port 25565 to the internal IP address of your server in your router.
+You will need to port forward port 25565 to the internal IP address of your server in your router.

 Further port forwarding assistance can be found in our General Port Forwarding Guide.